Since I was sexually assaulted I’ve had difficulty going to class and/or getting my work done. Is there anything I can do?

 I have a class with the person who assaulted me.
 Can something be done?

-Be sure to mention to whoever you are working with - your SU Counselor, your Intake Advisor, or Dean of Students if you are in a class with the person who assaulted you.
+Be sure to mention to whoever you are working with - your SU Counselor or Dean of Students if you are in a class with the person who assaulted you.
 Every effort will be made to take action that will lead to a fair resolution of the situation, including the possibility of transferring one of you from the class.